machiobrian/HMM_FFT/DTW/ReadMe.md

 4. `DTW Process`
 	* define the DTW function `[DONE]`
 	* load the audio to be investigates | `ALT: use the array data from step(3) `

+### Challenges:
+1. Extracting sampling frequency direclty from audio using our function:
+Remedy - Redefine Function